International Journal of Applied Dental Sciences

 How to cite this article:

-Navjot Singh Mann, Ashu Jhamb, Manu Rana, Divya Batra and Pranjal Kalia.
+Navjot Singh Mann, Ashu Jhamb, Manu Rana, Divya Batra, Pranjal Kalia.
 Microleakage of amalgam restorations after exposure to electromagnetic fields from common Wi-Fi routers, LTE mobile network and 3T MRI.
-International Journal of Applied Dental Sciences.
-2020; 6(1): 01-04.
+Int J Appl Dent Sci 2020;6(1):01-04.